The Kingdom (2007 film): Production

 Prior to filming, director Peter Berg spent two weeks in Saudi Arabia researching the film.
 Filming began on July 10, 2006, on the west side of the old Maricopa County Courthouse in Phoenix, Arizona.
 Additional scenes were being filmed concurrently in Mesa, Arizona; the scenes at the American compound were shot at the Polytechnic campus of Arizona State University.
 In some of the trailer frames, saguaro cacti not native to Saudi Arabia are visible in the background.
 The scenes in the men's locker room at the beginning of the film were filmed in the men's locker room and detention area of the Gilbert Police Department.
 The FBI briefing scene was filmed in the media amphitheater/classroom in the same police building.
-The high speed driving scenes were filmed on Loop 202, which runs through Mesa and Gilbert, just prior to its opening for public use only a few miles from the ASU campus.
+The high-speed driving scenes were filmed on Loop 202, which runs through Mesa and Gilbert, just prior to its opening for public use only a few miles from the ASU campus.

-While shooting on location in Mesa, Berg was involved in a fatal accident that resulted in the death of another member of the production team.
-The SUV he was riding in collided with a John Deere Gator all-terrain vehicle driven by Nick Papac.
+While shooting on location in Mesa, Berg was involved in a fatal accident that resulted in the death of another crew member.
+The SUV he was riding in collided with a John Deere Gator all-terrain vehicle driven by assistant property master Nick Papac.
 Papac died three hours later.
 On August 8, 2008, Papac's parents Michael Papac and Michele Bell filed a lawsuit against the director, a driver, and the production company.
 The lawsuit was dropped in 2008.
 Filming resumed one day after the incident.

 On-location filming took place in Abu Dhabi, United Arab Emirates for two weeks in mid-September.
 Since Universal Pictures does not have an office in the Middle East, the production was facilitated by a local production firm called Filmworks, based in Dubai.
 Filming also took place at the Emirates Palace hotel in Abu Dhabi.

 The film's production cost an estimated $70–72.5 million.

+Release

+The film was first released at the Edinburgh International Film Festival on August 22, 2007.
+In the United States, it was released on September 28, 2007, and on October 11, 2007, in Germany.
+It was also released in the United Arab Emirates and Qatar.

+The film was banned in Kuwait and Bahrain.
+According to Agence France-Presse, a source from the Kuwaiti information ministry said that “the screening of the film has been banned in Kuwait for many reasons, chiefly because it is a false depiction of facts.”
+An official from the Bahraini information ministry cited the film's purported non-conformity “with the censorship laws of the Kingdom of Bahrain” as one of the reasons for the ban.
+He further added that “the film vilifies a brotherly country, the Kingdom of Saudi Arabia.”